OVERNIGHT AND DAYCARE

 - Minor basic training (heel, sit, stay, down) for a minor fee.

-- Referral Bonus of up to $20 for each client you refer to us and they use our service
+- Referral Bonus of $15 for each client you refer to us and they use our service

 - Keep in touch with clients via Newsletters, relavant dog related notices, etc.